ZachSaucier/Disintegrate/README.md

 Events are fired on the Disintegrate element itself.

 - `disesLoaded` - Fires when Disintegrate is done processing all of the Disintegrate elements on the page.
+- `particlesReady` - Fires when all of the html2canvas canvases have been created.
 - `disOutOfBounds` - Fires when a contained Disintegrate element goes completely outside of its container's bounds.
 - `disInBounds` - Fires when a contained Disintegrate element completely reenters its container's bounds after having gone out of its parent's bounds before.
 - `disComplete` - Fires when the animation duration for the Disintegrate element is complete (i.e. all particles are done animating).